 Simple English definitions for legal terms

-Read a random definition: open-perils policy
+Read a random definition: proxy contest

 A charitable remainder trust is a type of trust that allows someone to create a fund that generates income for a few years and then gives the remaining assets to a charity.
 This type of trust is popular because it allows the person creating the trust to still earn money while also receiving tax benefits.
 The trust gives the person or another chosen beneficiary income every year until the trust ends, and the trust cannot be changed once it is created.
 There are two types of charitable remainder trusts: annuity trusts, which distribute income based on a fixed percentage every year and end after the person dies, and unitrusts, which allow the income to be made based on a percentage of the assets and can vary based on the trust's performance for a specific amount of years.
 Unitrusts also allow the person creating the trust to contribute more money to the trust after it is created.